 with the Threats selected that you want to edit.

-Without needing to do any additional setup, this will trace to nearby door spawners and add them to theSwat Look at Point Proxy
+Without needing to do any additional setup, this will trace to nearby doors and add them to theSwat Look at Point Proxy

-array if there is a clear line-of-sight.- If you want a door to be ignored for tracing (for a doorway for example), in the door spawner’s details you can enable the
+array if there is a clear line-of-sight.- If you want a door to be ignored for tracing (for a doorway for example), in the door’s details you can enable the

 Ignore for Look At